 Rachel Herrick Kassabian is a partner in the Silicon Valley office.
 She represents companies in a wide range of intellectual property and commercial litigation matters, with a special focus on Internet sector businesses and tech start-ups.
-Ms. Kassabian has served as lead counsel for such companies as Pinterest, Google, OVH, Christian Dior, Cloudflare, IBM, Tumblr, Yandex and the Boy Scouts of America, in a variety of intellectual property and business disputes.
+Ms. Kassabian has served as lead counsel for such companies as Pinterest, Google, OVH, Christian Dior, Cloudflare, IBM, Tumblr, and the Boy Scouts of America, in a variety of intellectual property and business disputes.
 Ms. Kassabian also has represented many successful tech companies in fending off early litigation.
 For instance, Ms. Kassabian successfully defended Pinterest in the first lawsuit ever brought against it, involving allegations that the idea for Pinterest was misappropriated, obtaining a complete dismissal that was subsequently upheld on appeal.
 Additionally, Ms. Kassabian has successfully defended various leading service providers, including search engines and hosting companies, in copyright infringement lawsuits by asserting safe harbor under the Digital Millennium Copyright Act.
 Rachel also played a key role in representing Samsung in the company’s long-running smartphone litigations with Apple.

 Ms. Kassabian has successfully tried multiple cases to verdict, and has defended her trial victories on appeal.
 She also has significant experience in corporate investigations, particularly in the context of allegations of economic espionage and trade secret misappropriation, employment matters and corporate governance issues.
 Related to her litigation work, Ms. Kassabian regularly advises startups and other tech clients, big and small, on intellectual property issues and best practices, to help them minimize and manage litigation risk while they grow their businesses.

 Ms. Kassabian serves as Chair of the firm’s Internet Litigation Practice, and is a member of the firm’s Recruiting Committee.

-- Serving as lead counsel for the Boy Scouts of America in a trademark infringement action brought by the Girl Scouts of the United States of America concerning the BSA’s longstanding use of SCOUT-formative marks in connection with its provision of youth-serving programs; successfully obtained summary judgment in the BSA’s favor on all claims, resulting in the dismissal of the entire action.
+- Served as lead counsel for the Boy Scouts of America in a trademark infringement action brought by the Girl Scouts of the United States of America concerning the BSA’s longstanding use of SCOUT-formative marks in connection with its provision of youth-serving programs; successfully obtained summary judgment in the BSA’s favor on all claims, resulting in the dismissal of the entire action.